 Science, Tech, Math › Science What Is the Visible Light Spectrum?
-Understanding the Colors That Make Up White Light Share Flipboard Email Print 12019 / Pixabay Science Physics Physics Laws, Concepts, and Principles Quantum Physics Important Physicists Thermodynamics Cosmology & Astrophysics Chemistry Biology Geology Astronomy Weather & Climate by Andrew Zimmerman Jones Andrew Zimmerman Jones holds advanced degrees in physics and math, about which he has been researching, teaching, and writing for 23 years.
-Updated October 20, 2019 The visible light spectrum is the section of the electromagnetic radiation spectrum that is visible to the human eye.
+Understanding the Colors That Make Up White Light Share Flipboard Email Print ThoughtCo / Marina Li Science Physics Physics Laws, Concepts, and Principles Quantum Physics Important Physicists Thermodynamics Cosmology & Astrophysics Chemistry Biology Geology Astronomy Weather & Climate By Andrew Zimmerman Jones Math and Physics Expert M.S., Mathematics Education, Indiana University B.A., Physics, Wabash College Andrew Zimmerman Jones is a science writer, educator, and researcher.
+He is the co-author of "String Theory for Dummies." our editorial process Andrew Zimmerman Jones Updated February 14, 2020 The visible light spectrum is the section of the electromagnetic radiation spectrum that is visible to the human eye.
 Essentially, that equates to the colors the human eye can see.
 It ranges in wavelength from approximately 400 nanometers (4 x 10 -7 m, which is violet) to 700 nm (7 x 10-7 m, which is red).
 It is also known as the optical spectrum of light or the spectrum of white light.
 Wavelength and Color Spectrum Chart The wavelength of light, which is related to frequency and energy, determines the perceived color.
 The ranges of these different colors are listed in the table below.
 Some sources vary these ranges pretty drastically and their boundaries are somewhat approximate, as they blend into each other.
 The edges of the visible light spectrum blend into the ultraviolet and infrared levels of radiation.
 The Visible Light Spectrum Color Wavelength (nm) Red 625 - 740 Orange 590 - 625 Yellow 565 - 590 Green 520 - 565 Cyan 500 - 520 Blue 435 - 500 Violet 380 - 435 How White Light Is Split Into a Rainbow Most light that we interact with is in the form of white light, which contains many or all of these wavelength ranges.
 Shining white light through a prism causes the wavelengths to bend at slightly different angles due to optical refraction.
 The resulting light is split across the visible color spectrum.
 This is what causes a rainbow, with airborne water particles acting as the refractive medium.
 The order of wavelengths can be remembered by the mnemonic "Roy G Biv" for red, orange, yellow, green, blue, indigo (the blue/violet border), and violet.
 If you look closely at a rainbow or spectrum, you might notice that cyan also appears between green and blue.
 Most people cannot distinguish indigo from blue or violet, so many color charts omit it.
 By using special sources, refractors, and filters, you can get a narrow band of about 10 nanometers in wavelength that is considered monochromatic light.
 Lasers are special because they are the most consistent source of narrowly monochromatic light that we can achieve.
 Colors consisting of a single wavelength are called spectral colors or pure colors.
 Colors Beyond the Visible Spectrum The human eye and brain can distinguish many more colors than those of the spectrum.
 Purple and magenta are the brain's way of bridging the gap between red and violet.
 Unsaturated colors such as pink and aqua are also distinguishable, as well as brown and tan.
 However, some animals have a different visible range, often extending into the infrared range (wavelength greater than 700 nanometers) or ultraviolet (wavelength less than 380 nanometers).
 For example, bees can see ultraviolet light, which is used by flowers to attract pollinators.
 Birds also can see ultraviolet light and have markings that are visible under a black (ultraviolet) light.
 Among humans, there is variation between how far into red and violet the eye can see.
 Most animals that can see ultraviolet can't see infrared.
 View Article Sources “Visible Light.”
 NASA Science.
 Agoston, George A. Color Theory and Its Application in Art and Design.
 Springer, Berlin, Heidelberg, 1979, doi:10.1007/978-3-662-15801-2 “Visible Light.”
 UCAR Center for Science Education.
-The Visible Spectrum: Wavelengths and Colors How Do Astronomers Use Light?
-Practice Converting Nanometers to Meters Color Psychology: How Colors Affect Human Behavior What Is the Wavelength of Ultraviolet Light?
-What Spectroscopy Is and How It's Different From Spectrometry What You Need to Know About the Rydberg Formula and How to Use It How Spectrum and Spectra Are Used in Science Luminosity: the Way Astronomers Measure Brightnesses in Space How Much UV Light Does Glass Really Filter?
-Gemstones On Fire? - Top 10 Gemstone Special Effects What Is a Black Light?
-Why the Sun Looks Yellow When It's Really Not Why Magenta Is Not a Color of the Spectrum 7th Grade Science Fair Project Ideas What Is Electromagnetic Radiation?
+The Visible Spectrum: Wavelengths and Colors Visible Light Definition and Wavelengths Electromagnetic Radiation Definition Light and Astronomy Ultraviolet Radiation Definition Why Is the Sun Yellow?
+How to Solve an Energy From Wavelength Problem Understanding the Wavelength of Ultraviolet Light Radiation in Space Gives Clues about the Universe How Colors Affect Human Behavior How to Convert Nanometers to Meters What Is the Rydberg Formula and How Does It Work?
+How Glow in the Dark Stuff Works What Is Luminosity?
+What Is a Black Light?
+Why Is Snow White?